Bollywood celebrities shower Alia and Ranbir with wishes as they welcome baby girl - ExBulletin

 Actor Ayushmann Khurrana wrote: “Congratulations Alia and Ranbir”.

-Vaani Kapoor wrote: “Congratulations!
-I wish you both a lot of joy and happiness.
-Lots of love for the little girl.
+Vaani Kapoor wrote, “Congratulations!
+I wish you both so much joy and happiness.
+Lots of love for the little girl.”

-Rakul Preet Singh wrote, “Congratulationssss Alia Bhatt Ranbir Kapoor, may the newborn baby be blessed with an abundance of happiness and joy.”
+Rakul Preet Singh wrote, “Congratulations Alia Bhatt Ranbir Kapoor, may the newborn baby be blessed with an abundance of happiness and joy.

 Actor Pooja Bhatt wrote, “And just like that, the world is illuminated with light.”